 The key point here is that nobody outside Facebook really knows how the messages being shared via WhatsApp are being used by Facebook.

 WhatsApp isn’t immune to Malware attacks either.
 With a massive user base, WhatsApp is a prime target for hackers.
-In May 2019, Hackers successfully placed remote surveillance spyware on many users’ phones using WhatsApp, collecting phone call records, messages, videos, as well as activating the microphone and camera.
+In May 2019, Hackers successfully placed remote surveillance spyware on many users’ phones using WhatsApp, collecting phone call records, messages, videos, as well as activating the microphone and camera, making it critical for organizations to shift to a secure WhatsApp alternative.

-Employee Communications Applications: a compelling alternative to WhatsApp in the workplace.
+Employee Communications Applications: a compelling and secure alternative to WhatsApp for workplace communication.

 A secure hub for org-wide communication